Timed Writing Exercises to Improve Your Writing

-Writing prompts and exercises is a fantastic way to improve your writing, increase your creativity, and free you from writer's-block hell.
+Writing prompts and exercises are a fantastic way to improve your writing, increase your creativity, and free you from writer's-block hell!

 You're a Writer When You Write

 "If you wait for inspiration, you're not a writer, but a waiter." - Anonymous

 I have been doing timed-writing exercises since I was 13 years old.
 I find the practice a freeing way to learn about your own voice and style.
 The technique opens doors that you never knew existed—story ideas suddenly exist on the page, and you don't know what led to their discovery.
 The practice can feel like a trance, separating you from the editor many of us are used to; instead, you read your work a month later and are shocked at the riches on the page.

 The following are exercises to include in your daily writing practice.
 A daily writing practice will lube your mind, so to speak, and put an end to writer's block, promising words when you put pen to page.
 These are not meant to be fine essays or publishable works of fiction; however, they create those essays and works of fiction that you have, until now, only thought about.
 The real writing, they say, is in the rewriting.
 You must write before you get anything else done.

 Set your timer for one minute.
 If you go outside the parameters of the exercise, don't sweat it.
 In your writing practice, the only rule is to keep writing.
 If you feel great in one particular exercise, either start over for another minute, or keep going for five minutes.
 NEVER STOP EARLY!

 - Use the following words in a poem: candle, pen, bicycle, dig, forest

 - One minute mystery.
 Include murderer(s), victim(s), weapon(s), place(s), setting